 There are many plastic suppliers who can fabricate Perspex before delivering it – like us at cut plastic sheeting.
 But with the correct steps, acrylic can be cut and polished by any individual.
 Of course the results achieved by sawing the material will never match the precision and clean edge of laser cut acrylic, but they will be more than adequate in most circumstances.

-This article explores how to cut acrylic Perspex, with some tips on how to fabricate this material at home.
+This article explores how to cut acrylic Perspex, with some tips on how to fabricate this material, the techniques and tools used are:

 The advantage of using a jigsaw is the ability to cut shapes with rounded corners, however cutting too slowly can melt the acrylic and applying too much pressure can cause the edges to chip.
 Using lubricating oil can help prevent friction from building to a point where the acrylic begins to melt, but take care to avoid flammable lubricants or aerosols as these are a fire hazard.

 - Choose a blade with reduced depth and very sharp teeth

 - Take time to experiment with speed before making the final cut